 The adults are likely to pick up the wigglers and move them around the aquarium in their mouths.
 This is perfectly normal and safe for the wigglers.

 Unfortunately, though, it may also be normal for the first few spawns to involve the parents eating the babies, as well, since they’re figuring out the whole situation.
 It’s disappointing when it happens but it shouldn’t alarm you.

-Obviously, in captivity, Convict cichlids will eat differently than they would in the wild.
+Obviously, in captivity, Convict cichlids will eat differently (like tadpoles) than they would in the wild.
 After all, they don’t have access to native wild insects, plants, and larvae in your aquarium.

 But you can emulate their natural foods with choosing the right, high-quality, low-grain/no-grain convict cichlid food choices, freeze-dried protein sources, and similar options.